rkishore1207/JavaScripts/Learnings/AdvancedJavascript.md

 ### Every
 * It will return true if every element in the array needs to satisfy the condition or else it will return false

+### Filter
+* Similar to map, it will also go through all the elements and process the conditions which we provided.

+#### Reduce
+* Unlike other functions, it will return only single value, and it follows accumulator and value